hexojs/hexo/source/docs/setup.md

 ### package.json

-Application data. **Do not delete it.** If you had deleted it, rebuilt with the following content manually.
+Application data. **Don't delete it.** If you deleted it unfortunately, rebuild the file with the following content.

 {% code package.json %}
 {